DynFi/DFConAgOPNsense/README.md

 ## What is the DynFi Connection Agent?
 The Connection Agent (ConAg) is a plugin available for OPNsense® that extends the functionality of your firewall by automating its connection to [DynFi Manager](https://dynfi.com/dynfi-manager).
+DynFi Manager is the only central management solution targeted for pfSense-CE and OPNsense firewall devices.

-This way your firewalls auto provision themselves with your DynFi Firewall Manager, greatly simplifying the deployment and maintenance of your firewall fleet.
+Thanks to DFConAgOPNsense your firewalls will auto provision themselves to your DynFi Manager, greatly simplifying the deployment and maintenance of your firewall fleet.
 <br>

 ## How does the Connection Agent work?